 From Monday 2 November 2020 we will be changing how we deal with tree submissions.
 We will be introducing two routes including a fast track route as well as a new validation procedure.

 Each day dogs produce large amounts of excrement.
 Much of this is left on footpaths and playing fields which at best can cover shoes and clothes and at worst can cause blindness due to an infection called 'Toxocara canis'.

-Report animal fouling or a dead animal starting from a map or on your mobile using Love Lewisham.
-This will leave the website and take you to the Love Clean Streets website.
+Report animal fouling or a dead animal starting from a map or on your mobile using Cleaner Lewisham.
+This will leave the website and take you to the Cleaner Lewisham website.

 We now designate some areas of land where it is an offence for a dog owner not to clean up after their dog in these areas.
 Failure to comply can result in a prosecution and fine up to £1,000.
 It is no defence to claim ignorance of the dog's actions.

 You can report a dead animal in a public area or street and we will remove it.

 We can remove dead animals from the gardens of residential properties where: